jpkalenderian/Library/README.md

 ## Tools Used
 Java for programming.<br>
 Swing for the user interface.<br>
-Github for version control and collaboration.<br>
+GitHub for version control and collaboration.<br>

 ## Features